 Bourne Mill, Colchester, Essex, a Wee Wander circular walk

 When Bourne Mill was a fulling mill, in order to wash oils out of the cloth, urine was used in the fulling process.
 This may well have come from local inns.
-This circular three-mile walk takes you through some of Colchester's country nooks to the streets visiting the pubs that were built in the mid to late 19th century.
+This circular three-mile walk takes you through some of Colchester's country nooks, visiting the River Colne, Bourne Valley, Cannock Mill, Distillery Pond and Almshouses in Winsley Square, before visiting the streets and pubs that were built in the mid to late 19th century.

 Bourne Mill's history

 Bourne Mill lies close to the northern end of a large artificial embankment which was built to create the pond to the west.
 Although first recorded in 1311 as a mill, the house you now see was built as a fishing lodge in 1591 by Thomas Lucas .
 By the early 19th century a fulling mill had been attached to the south end of the lodge, and in the mid 19th century the main building was converted into a corn mill, necessitating the insertion of an upper floor and a sack hoist and the cutting of additional doorways in the walls.
 In the earlier 19th century it was a cloth mill for weaving, fulling, and finishing bays.
 That business closed c.
 1840, and the mill seems to have been disused for some years.
 By 1860 it was a corn mill, and by 1894 it was partly steam-driven.
 It worked until 1935; was given to the National Trust in 1936, and converted into a house.

 Starting from the car park with your back to Bourne Mill entrance, turn right and look for a footpath which goes down between buildings about 20 metres away.

 Follow this footpath and take the path to the left which goes along a boardwalk next to the River Colne.